1. Main points

 Age-standardised mortality rates

-Age-standardised mortality rates allow for differences in the age structure of populations, and therefore allow valid comparisons to be made between geographical areas, the sexes, and over time.
+Age-standardised mortality rates allow for differences in the age structure of populations.
+Therefore, they allow valid comparisons to be made between geographical areas, different sexes, and over time.
 In this bulletin, age-standardised mortality rates are presented per 100,000 people and standardised to the 2013 European Standard Population.

 Quality and methodology

 Statistics on mortality are derived from the information provided when deaths are certified and registered.
-These statistics are assessed to be fully compliant with the Code of Practice for Statistics, and are therefore designated as Accredited Official Statistics.
+These statistics are assessed to be fully compliant with the UK Statistics Authority's Code of Practice for Statistics, and are therefore designated as accredited official statistics.
 The Office for National Statistics (ONS) holds mortality data for England and Wales.
 Figures for the UK include data provided by National Records of Scotland and the Northern Ireland Statistics and Research Agency.

-More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Alcohol-specific deaths in the UK QMI report.
+Other quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Alcohol-specific deaths in the UK QMI.

 Registration delay

-Figures are for deaths registered, rather than deaths occurring in each calendar year.
+Figures used in this bulletin are for deaths registered, rather than deaths occurring in each calendar year.

 The amount of time it takes to complete an inquest creates what is known as a "registration delay", which is a lag between the date of death and the date of death registration.
-For alcohol-specific deaths registered in 2022, the average (median) time between death occurrence and registration was nine days in England and seven days in Wales.
+For alcohol-specific deaths registered in 2024, the average (median) time between death occurrence and registration was ten days in England and eleven days in Wales.

 Populations

-Mortality rates are calculated using the number of deaths and mid-year population estimates provided by the Office for National Statistics (ONS) Population Estimates Unit.
+Mortality rates are calculated using the number of deaths and mid-year population estimates provided by our Population Estimates Unit.
 Population estimates are based on the decennial UK census estimates and use information on births, deaths, and migration to estimate the mid-year population in non-census years.

 Strengths